swa-aham/Resumify/README.md

 Easily create a perfect resume for any job using Resumify within minutes.

 ## Features
-- Resume builder
+- Resume Builder
-- AI powered resume roaster
+- AI-powered resume roaster

 ## Technologies Used